SnydersWeb/faunix-game/README.md

 ![screehshot2](./src/screenshot.png)

 ## Purpose
-My real purpose here was to deepen my knowledge of React and also familiarize myself with using SVG in the browser space.
-Graphics were originally drawn in InkScape and then ported into the game.
-To make everything fit I created a scaler function that can grow/shrink things down to fit depending on the size of your screen.
+Deepen my knowledge of React, familiarize myself with using SVG in the browser space, and have fun doing something new and very different.
+The graphics/SVG were originally drawn in InkScape and then ported into the game.
+To make everything fit I created a scaler function that can grow/shrink things down depending on the size of your screen.</br>
+I learned quite a bit about getting into some components that were somewhat self-running - unlike previous React apps I've built that exclusively respond to user inputs.

 ## ToDo's
 This game is now mostly functional however there is still some work remaining that will be completed soon: